 Microsoft's Surface Pro 7 tablet/laptop hybrid is a popular choice among creatives.
 But is it worth the upgrade if you own the also very capable Surface Pro 6 device?
-Let's take a closer look.
+Or is it worth paying more if you're choosing your first Surface device?
+This article should help you decide.

-The Surface Pro 6 and Surface Pro 7 are excellent choices for creatives.
-This is because they run Windows 10, which means you have access to all your favourite creative programs, such as Photoshop.
+The Surface Pro 6 and Surface Pro 7 run Windows 10, which means you have access to all your favourite creative programs.
 Both devices also have gorgeous touchscreens that can be used with styluses for quick drawing and note taking when on the go (for alternatives, see our ranking of the best tablets with a stylus).

 But which device is best for you?
-The Surface Pro 6 is only 18 months old, so does the newer Surface Pro 7 offer a big enough leap to justify the higher price tag?
-We pit the Surface Pro 6 vs the Surface Pro 7 to find out.
+The Surface Pro 6 was released in October 2018, so isn't exactly ancient.
+Does the newer Surface Pro 7 offer a big enough leap to justify the higher price tag?
+We pit the Surface Pro 6 against the Surface Pro 7 to find out.

 Surface Pro 6 vs Surface Pro 7: Display